semrush/intergalactic/website/docs/components/side-panel/side-panel.md

 ### What happens when the browser window size changes

-- SidePanel has a fixed width that does not change when the browser window is resized.
+- SidePanel has a fixed width that doesn't change when the browser window is resized.
 The default width of the panel is 256px.
 You can change it if necessary.
-- On a 320px screen, SidePanel shouldn't occupy more than 80% of the screen width so that the user can click outside of it and close it.
+- On a 320px screen, SidePanel should not occupy more than 80% of the screen width so that the user can click outside of it and close it.

 ![](static/320-width.png)